dtcristo/metacoin-ui/README.md

     $ npm install
     $ truffle serve

-Your MetaCoin UI should be available at [localhost:8080](http://localhost:8080/).
+The MetaCoin UI should be available at [localhost:8080](http://localhost:8080/).

+## Credits

+* All credit for the MetaCoin contract goes to the Truffle team.
+* The MetaCoin UI itself was developed by [BrendanTimmons](https://github.com/BrendanTimmons) and [dtcristo](https://github.com/dtcristo).